Metro Transit (Minnesota): Funding

 The system does not make much use of fare zones aside from downtown zones in Minneapolis and St. Paul, where rides only cost $0.50.
 Fare transfer cards valid for 2.5 hours are available upon payment of fare.
 Only the Northstar commuter rail line charges fares based on distance.
 A number of discounted multiple-use transit pass options are available.
 In early 2007, the system introduced a contactless smart card (the Go-To card) for paying fares.

 A second fare increase occurred in 2017.
 "Under the new system, local fares for off-peak hours will increase from $1.75 to $2; while rides will go from $2.25 to $2.50 for peak hours.
 Metro Mobility users will pay $3.50 to $4.50 per ride, as well as an additional 75-cent surcharge for trips greater than 15 miles.
 Transit Link Dial-A-Ride fares will increase, on average, by $1.60, and include a 75-cent distance surcharge."

 METRO System

 Metro is the system of frequent, all-day light rail and bus rapid transit lines owned by the Metropolitan Council that provide station-to-station service to the Twin Cities region.
-Metro Transit is the operator of both of the region's light rail lines, the Metro Blue Line and the Metro Green Line, and two of the region's bus rapid transit lines, the Metro A Line, Metro C Line and the Metro Red Line.
-An additional bus rapid transit line, the Metro Orange Line, and an extension of the Metro Green Line are currently under construction.
+Metro Transit is the operator of both of the region's light rail lines, the Metro Blue Line and the Metro Green Line, and the region's bus rapid transit lines: the Metro A Line, Metro B Line, Metro C Line, Metro D Line, Metro Orange Line, Metro Red Line, and Metro Gold Line.
+An additional bus rapid transit line, the Metro E Line, and an extension of the Metro Green Line are currently under construction.